Epilepsy & Seizures

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Erratic, focal myoclonus usually appears as the first seizure, occurring typically within the first 3 months of life, and sometimes as early as a few hours after birth.
-The myoclonus usually involves the face or extremities and may be restricted to an eyebrow, a single limb, or a finger.
+Myoclonic seizures are also common and, in some patients, may be the predominant seizure type.
+The myoclonus usually involves the face or extremities and may be restricted to an eyebrow, a single limb, or a finger, or it may be bilateral.
 The jerks occur when infants are awake or asleep, and they are often described as "erratic" because they can shift from one part of the body to another in a random, asynchronous fashion.
 Frequency varies from occasional to almost continuous.
-In addition to limited focal myoclonus, generalized myoclonus may also be observed in some cases.

-Neurologic abnormalities are nearly universal, including very severe delays in psychomotor acquisitions, marked hypotonia, and disturbed alertness, sometimes with vegetative state (02).
-Dalla Bernardina and colleagues reported deterioration in their patients (16); this characteristic is difficult to confirm because the onset of the disease is very early.
-Signs of peripheral neuropathy may also occur in rare cases.
-Status dystonicus has been described (20).
+Neurologic abnormalities are nearly universal, including very severe delays in psychomotor acquisitions, marked hypotonia, and disturbed alertness.
+Dalla Bernardina and colleagues reported deterioration in their patients (14); this characteristic is difficult to confirm because the onset of the disease is very early.
+Movement disorders may be seen, including chorea, tremor, and dystonia (68).
+Status dystonicus has been described (25).

-The typical EEG finding in early myoclonic encephalopathy is the suppression burst pattern.
-This consists of bursts of spikes, sharp waves, and slow waves, which are irregularly intermingled and separated by periods of electrical suppression.
+The EEG in early infantile epileptic encephalopathy is abnormal.
+A suppression burst pattern is commonly seen, consisting of spikes, sharp waves, and slow waves, which are irregularly intermingled and separated by periods of electrical suppression.
+The burst-suppression pattern is not always found at seizure onset, and repetition of EEG may be necessary to demonstrate the presence of this pattern (57).
+Other abnormalities include multifocal epileptiform discharges, diffuse slowing, and discontinuity (68).
 There is no normal background activity (01).
-The burst-suppression pattern is not always found at seizure onset, and repetition of EEG may be necessary to demonstrate the presence of this pattern (44).

 After a normal pregnancy, this first-born son of nonconsanguineous parents was delivered by cesarean section because the umbilical cord was wrapped around the neck.
-On about the 10th day of life, the parents noticed myoclonic jerks, sometimes massive, involving the face and body.
+On about the 10th day of life, the parents noticed myoclonic jerks involving the face and body.

-The child was hospitalized at age 45 days.
-On examination, he was hypotonic and scarcely reactive, almost lethargic; localized and segmentary myoclonic jerks, sometimes massive, were observed.
-The EEG showed a suppression burst pattern during sleep and while awake; the bursts lasted 7 to 8 seconds, appeared sometimes synchronously and sometimes asynchronously over the 2 hemispheres, and consisted of discharges of slow waves overlapped by spikes and fast activity.
-The suppression phases lasted 10 to 15 seconds; myoclonic jerks did not have an evident EEG counterpart.
+The child was hospitalized at the age of 45 days.
+On examination, he was hypotonic with decreased reactivity; localized and segmentary myoclonic jerks, sometimes massive, were observed.
+The EEG showed a suppression burst pattern during sleep and while awake; the bursts lasted 7 to 8 seconds, appeared sometimes synchronously and sometimes asynchronously over the two hemispheres, and consisted of discharges of slow waves overlapped by spikes and fast activity.
+The suppression phases lasted 10 to 15 seconds.

 During EEG recording, 100 mg pyridoxine administered intravenously failed to modify the EEG pattern.

 The child was treated with folic acid 5 mg/day without improvement.
-The patient was treated first with vigabatrin 100 mg/kg per day without results, after which clonazepam 1 mg/kg per day was added, but still without results.
-At about 3 months of age, tonic spasms appeared in series with EEG counterpart of diffuse fast activity.
+Vigabatrin 100 mg/kg per day did not control the seizures, after which clonazepam 1 mg/kg per day was added, but still without results.
+At about 3 months of age, tonic spasms appeared.

 At age 18 months, repeat MRI showed mild dilatation of lateral ventricles and cortical spaces; new metabolic screening failed to show any alteration.